The amplituhedron crossing and winding numbers: The crossing number

 \subsubsection{Cells terminology}

-\begin{defn} [Descendants and ancestors cells.
+\begin{defn} [Descendant and ancestor cells.
 Lineage] Let $\mathfrak{C}$ be a cell as defined in Section~\ref{subsec: the crossing number}, it is uniquely associated to the set $I$ of indices of its vertices.
 A \emph{descendant of $\mathfrak{C}$} is a cell associated to a strict subset of $I$.
-Let $S$ be a simplex, a descendant of $S$ is a descendant of the $m$-cell of $S$.
+If $S$ is a simplex, then a descendant of $S$ is a descendant of the $m$-cell of $S$.

 A cell $\mathfrak{C}^{'}$ is an \emph{ancestor} of $\mathfrak{C}$ if $\mathfrak{C}$ is a descendant of $\mathfrak{C}^{'}$.
 A simplex $S$ is an \emph{ancestor} of $\mathfrak{C}$ if $\mathfrak{C}$ is a descendant of $S$.